 - While your broccoli is roasting, you will prepare the soup, which comes together pretty quickly.
 Add your chopped onion and garlic and the 4 cups water to a large pot.
 Turn to high heat and bring to a boil, once boiling, let cook for 5 minutes.

 - Then add the sweet potatoes, salt and curry powder.
 Stir well and reduce the heat to medium-low and cover with a lid.
 Cook for 10 minutes.

 Add the beans, tomato paste and 1 cup of the cashew cream and stir well.
 Turn back to medium and bring back to a simmer and cook another 5-10 minutes or so until it has thickened up some and the potatoes are tender.
 Taste and adjust salt or spices if needed.
 If you want it spicier, add a pinch of cayenne pepper.

 - Your broccoli should be done by now.
 Top the soup with the broccoli and serve.

 Regarding the curry powder, as stated above in my post, the Penzey's "Now Curry" is more potent, contains 15 spices and is more spicy, so if you can't find it or are not using it, make sure to use a good yellow curry powder.
-McCormick will be a decent sub, as it has similar spices in it, but it is definitely less spicy and not the exact same taste, so your ratio will be different.
+I recommend my homemade or the McCormick brand is a good sub, as it has similar spices in it, but it is definitely less spicy and not the exact same taste, so your ratio will be different.
 With the Penzey's being much spicier, 1 tablespoon may be plenty spicy for you.
 I did 1 tbsp + 1/2 teaspoon of Penzey's.
-If using a milder curry powder like McCormick, you can probably use the full 1 1/2 tablespoons to make sure you get enough flavor and spice.
+If using a mine or the McCormick, you can probably use the full 1 1/2 tablespoons to make sure you get enough flavor and spice.
 Start out with 1 tablespoon and add more if needed.